-Selworthy Beacon and Hurlstone Point Walk
+Selworthy Beacon and Bury Castle Circular Walk

-6 miles (9 km)
+5.6 miles (9 km)

 This circular walk from the village of Selworthy climbs to Selworthy Beacon before visiting Bossington Hill, the lovely coastline at Hurlstone Point and the splendid pack horse bridge at the village of Allerford.

 The walk starts in the village of Selworthy where there is a car park and visitor centre.
-From here you can follow footpaths north west to Selworthy Combe, Bury Castle and the Memorial Hut.
+From here you can follow footpaths north west to Selworthy Combe, Bury Castle and the Memorial Hut....
 Here you turn east to climb to the 308 metre high Selworthy Beacon and enjoy some excellent views over the area.

 At the beacon you can pick up the South West Coast Path and follow it north west to another fine viewpoint at Bossington Hill.
 Look out for wildlife including buzzards, peregrine falcons, kestrels as you make your way across the hill.